- Apply to UW

 - About UW

 An out-of-state juror is invited each year to select the exhibition from student submissions.
-This year’s juror was Pam Campanaro, director of galleries at the University of Northern Colorado in Greeley, Colo.
+This year’s juror was Louise Martorano, executive director of the RedLine Contemporary Art Center in Denver.

 Each year, UW administration and departments, as well as businesses and individuals, provide cash prizes and purchase awards that recognize and support the creative work of UW students.

 Award-winning students, listed by hometowns, are:

 Cody -- Sara Reed.

 Douglas -- Jacey Hays.

 Edmond, Okla. -- Sydney Legaard.